 Dr. Lawrence Cisek

 Texas Children’s Hospital is to be praised for completing the research and procedures that have helped Shawn be like any normal happy child his age.
-Special thanks is given to Dr. Cisek and his team who administered the groundbreaking surgery on Shawn and his continued efforts to help others through the Shawn's Anomaly research.
+Special thanks is given to Dr. Cisek and his team who administered the groundbreaking surgery on Shawn and his continued efforts to help others through the Shawn's Anomaly campaign.